 Reaching Decision Makers Remains a Priority in B2B Marketing Strategy

 1. Tell an Interesting Story: It’s exactly the same as a C-Level sales conversation: you’ve got to attract their attention, pique their interest, get to the point, and make them want to learn more.
-Repackaging and gently warming over a set of already widely quoted industry stats isn’t going to do it, is it? - unless you bring a radical new interpretation to already accepted wisdom.
+Repackaging and gently warming over a set of already widely quoted industry stats isn’t going to do it, is it?
+Well, unless you bring a radical new interpretation to already accepted wisdom.

 And I think that’s what this latest Tech Heads study does.
 It found that: